Creating Visual Supports

 Tip: Toggle on the "Remove backgrounds" option to render any style without backgrounds for a cleaner, more focused look.

-You can add other characters to appear alongside the main character.
+You can add other characters, places, or objects to appear alongside the main character.
 This is helpful for:

 • Showing social interactions

-Simply select the supporting characters (e.g., "Johnny" and "Sadie") in the preview before creating your support.
+Simply select the supporting references (e.g., "Johnny" and "Dino toy") in the preview before creating your support.

 Finalizing Your Creation